 It can be overwhelming to see your baby surrounded by modern technology, but the neonatal staff will gently guide you through each piece of equipment and procedure so that it becomes as familiar to you as it is to us.

 The Neonatal ward is a Level 2 unit and we have approximately 550 admissions a year and offer intensive care, high dependence and special care for preterm and sick newborn babies.

 We are located on Level 2 in the Women’s and Children’s area of the hospital, and can be accessed via the green zone lifts and stairs.

-The South West Neonatal Network in partnership with the charity The NICU Foundation , has today released first of its kind animation to support parents of sick and premature infants during a neonatal stay.
+The South West Neonatal Network in partnership with the charity The NICU Foundation, has released a series of animations to support parents of sick and premature infants during a neonatal stay.

-The animation, funded by The NICU Foundation, aims to help alleviate some of the worries that parents may have about the unfamiliar environment, equipment and every day noises of the unit during an already unsettling time.
-The animation also shares information for parents to support them to understand their vital role on a Neonatal Unit such as the benefits of interacting with and holding their baby, the facilities and support available and the staff they will meet throughout their journey.
+The animation aims to help alleviate some of the worries that parents may have about the unfamiliar environment, equipment and everyday noises of the unit during an already unsettling time.
+The animation also helps parents understand their vital role on a Neonatal Unit such as the benefits of interacting with and holding their baby, the facilities and support available and the staff they will meet throughout their journey.

 Restrictions to access

 There may be times when it is not possible to see your baby immediately.
 This might be due to your baby having X-rays or vital procedures.
 There is a family room on the unit where you can wait, and the nursing staff will keep you fully informed.

 You are welcome to phone the unit at any time day or night.
 To maintain confidentiality we are unable to give out any information to anyone other than parents.
 Please try to avoid phoning at handover times, as there are fewer staff to take your call.
 Handover times are: 7.30am – 8am, 12.30 – 1pm and 7.30pm-8pm.